rundeck/docs/docs/manual/key-storage/enterprise-runner-key-storage.md

 * As of version **`4.16.0`**, integration with Hashicorp Vault is supported on the Runner.
 Integration with **CyberArk** and **Thycotic** through the Runner will also be supported in future releases.

-* As of version **`4.16.0`**, if a Runner is directly integrated with a secrets-management provider, then secrets from the native Key Storage facility can not be used by that Runner.
+* As of version **`4.16.0`**, if a Runner is directly integrated with a secrets-management provider, secrets from the native Key Storage facility can not be used by that Runner.
 :::

 ## Handling Secrets